gencat/participa/docs/HOW_TO_UPGRADE.md

 ### Temporal fixes

-#### Temporal fix: remove the "(@sobrenom)" from registration nickname help
-This fix has already been applied to decidim/decidim:v0.19, but we have a backport for gencat.
-When updating to v0.19, remove the keys:
-- decidim/devise/omniauth_registrations/new/nickname_help
-- decidim/devise/registrations/new/nickname_help

-from `config/locales/??_core.yml` files.

 #### Temporal fix: proposals originated in meetings
 Meetings with associated proposals (e.g. with proposals originated in the meeting) crash to be rendered.
 This is because of the presenter used.